InteractiveAdvertisingBureau/USPrivacy/CCPA/US Privacy String.md

 | LSPA Covered Transaction | <p>**ENUM**</p><p>(**N** = No, **Y** = Yes, **-** = Not Applicable)</p> | Publisher is a signatory to the IAB Limited Service Provider Agreement(LSPA) and the publisher declares that the transaction is covered as a “Covered Opt Out Transaction” or a “Non Opt Out Transaction” as those terms are defined in the Agreement. |

 In situations where the digital property has determined that the consumer does not fall within a US Privacy jurisdiction (such as CCPA), the digital property may signal this with hyphens in the second, third, and fourth character positions in the following manner: “1---”.
 Otherwise, when signals are present, the consumer falls within a US Privacy jurisdiction.
-The hyphen character may also be used to signal an unknown state in the second (Explicit Notice) and fourth (LSPA Covered Transaction) character positions. <p> **NOTE:** The third character position (Opt-Out Sale) cannot be unknown (must never include a hyphen) when CCPA applies.</p>
+The hyphen character may also be used to signal an unknown state in the second (Notice) and fourth (LSPA Covered Transaction) character positions. <p> **NOTE:** The third character position (Opt-Out Sale) cannot be unknown (must never include a hyphen) when CCPA applies.</p>

 ### Examples